 A typical mature horse not in work needs to consume 16.65 Mcal per day to maintain their body weight.
 However, a horse could easily consume up to 30 mcal per day or more if turned out on rich spring grasses all day long.

 Some horses have a higher risk of gaining excess weight when grazing on lush pasture.
 Certain easy keepers breeds are genetically predisposed to store more fat and require careful management of pasture turnout.

-Obese horses also have an increased risk of adverse effects on their metabolic health when transitioning to spring grass.
-The excess fat in obese horses, especially fat in the liver, interferes with normal insulin signalling.
+Obese horses also might have an increased risk of adverse effects on their metabolic health when transitioning to spring grass.
+The excess fat in obese horses, especially fat in the liver, hypothetically interferes with normal insulin signalling.

 Consult your veterinarian to determine if turnout on spring pasture is safe for your horse before beginning the transition to spring grazing.